Life As a Rough Carpenter

 Coordination: Adjusting actions in relation to others’ actions.

-In 2016, there was an estimated number of 1,025,600 jobs in the United States for Rough Carpenter.
+In the United States, there were 1,025,600 jobs for Rough Carpenter in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 83,800 new jobs for Rough Carpenter by 2026.
-The BLS estimates 104,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 104,400 job openings in this field each year.